fyne-io/fyne/README.md

 > Note that Windows applications load from a command prompt by default, which means if you click an icon you may see a command window.
 > To fix this add the parameters `-ldflags -H=windowsgui` to your run or build commands.

+## Run in mobile simulation

+There is a helpful mobile simulation mode that gives a hint of how your app would work on a mobile device:

+    $ go run -tags mobile main.go

 # Installing

 Using `go install` will copy the executable into your go `bin` dir.